zznate/intravert-ug/README.md

 # Intravert
-An experimental client and transport for [Apache Cassandra](http://cassandra.apache.org) based on the [vert.x](http://vertx.io) framework.
-This README is still in progress.
+An http based transport and extension language for [Apache Cassandra](http://cassandra.apache.org).

+Note: Some documentation is out of sorts as we rebuild intravert.
+Refer to unit tests as source of truth.

 ## Overview
 Intravert is built on top of Cassandra.
-It **is not** a fork.
-Rather, it is a plugin which augments (or replaces - up to you) the default CQL and Thrift transports.
+It **is not** a fork rather it augments cassandra by providing simple access to Cassandra via http.
+It also provides capability to do computation server side in a way similar to co-processors, scanners, and triggers, all features which Cassanra lacks.

 ## Game Changer Features
 Intravert is more then an RPC library, query language, or transport for Cassandra.
 IntraVert gives access to new powerful ways of working with Cassandra.